Equal Employment Opportunity Public File Report

 - Total Full-Time Vacancies

-During the period ending on November 30, 2014, the station had no full-time job vacancies.
+During the period ending on November 30, 2017, the station had three full-time job vacancies.
+The job vacancies were posted on June 27, 2017.

 - Recruitment Sources